How to Bet on March Madness

 For example, if lots of bettors go with Duke -1.5, sportsbooks may tweak the line to -2 or -2.5 or adjust the odds on the spread bet.

-Beyond the game lines themselves, you’ll also find other betting opportunities inside of what’s known as the futures odds market.
+Beyond the game lines themselves, you’ll also find other betting opportunities in what’s known as the futures odds market.
 These are bets you can make on events that will happen down the road.

 For the NCAA basketball tournament, some futures odds stay active all year round and can include: